 Of course, ask lots of questions like “What is a mountain?”
 “How high do you think mountains are?”
 “What types of plants/animals live in/on the mountains?”
 Such a fun way to start a unit.
 Lots of questions and lots of answers set the ton for an interesting discussion.
 Show the children some REAL images of famous mountains to get them more interested in the topic.
 Then dive in one of my favorite books: A Day on the Mountain.
 The publisher has a fantastic guide for teachers and parents.
 We also view some great educational videos on Youtube like “Where Do Mountains Come From?” and “Plate Tectonics for Kids“.

-This book by Kevin Kurtz, an environmental educator, is beautifully illustrated and its rhyming verses takes us up a mountain.
-On our way we explore and meet the animals and plants of the changing habitats as we move from forest to snow.
+This book by Kevin Kurtz, an environmental educator, is beautifully illustrated and its rhyming verses take us up a mountain.
+On our way, we explore and meet the animals and plants of the changing habitats as we move from forest to snow.
 There are great resources in the book to take the topic a step beyond the book, too.

 Montessori Practical Life